francesco-innocenti/Neuro_AI_Papers/README.md

 # Neuro-AI Papers 🧠💻
-Repository for papers at the intersection between computational neuroscience and machine learning, a field also known as neuro-inspired AI or simply neuro-AI.
+Repository for papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired artificial intelligence or simply neuro-AI.
 The papers are categorised under the following sections:
 * [Popular articles](#Popular-articles)
 * [Deep learning](#Deep-learning)
   * [Reviews & perspectives](#Reviews-&-perspectives)